drbean/edit/joyce/Joyce_Huang_proposal_draft.md

     > used multiple times as benchmark assessments to monitor the
     > alphabetic progress of L2 learners in Taiwan?

-> 3\.
-What factors should be taken into consideration in using the forms
+3 .
+What other factors should be taken into consideration in using the forms
     > (e.g., children's names)?

 1.4 Significance of the Study